fossasia/gci16.fossasia.org/README.md

 **_Please avoid using contractions such as can't, don't, etc. If you must do it, such as your name has one...put double quotes (`"`) around that part._**

 **Also try to use abbrivation in your name wherever possible.**
-Try to strict your name in 13 letter (including spaces) otherwise your name might be truncated automatically.
+Try to restrict your name in 13 letter (including spaces) otherwise your name might be truncated automatically.

 # Blog Post